autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 #### Run Autoware simulator

-Inside the container, you can run Autoware simulation by following these tutorials:
+Inside the container, you can run the Autoware simulation by following these tutorials:

 [Planning Simulation](../../tutorials/ad-hoc-simulation/planning-simulation.md)